OMG! My Facebook fast is almost over. Can I handle going back in?

 So what’s my beef?
 It’s not a beef!
 She’s TOO GOOD!
 She has so many expressive facial features, deployed non-stop, that I am overwhelmed by expressiveness.
 Eye enlargement, ambidextrous eyebrow raises, slight up or down curl of her lips as she listens to other guests.
 Four independent suspension, rack and pinion dimples, over an off-kilter, asymmetrical chin.
 Seemingly inflatable cheekbones.

 Check her out.
 Great reporter.
-I have to listen with my eyes closed so I’m not overwhelmed by all of her quirky little moves and tics.
-I want to be able to focus on her clear and incisive reportage.
+I have to listen with my eyes closed so I’m not smitten by all her quirky moves and tics.
+I want to focus on her clear and incisive reportage.